SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

 The parameter shall contain valid number of seconds, nanoseconds
-    and optionally attoseconds elapsed since the start of the epoch.
+    elapsed since the start of the epoch.

+### `sampleRate`

+#### Description

+Sample frame rate as a rational number.
+Drop frame rates such as 29.97 should be represented as e.g. 30000/1001.
+In a variable rate system this should is estimated from the last sample delta time.

+#### Units

+n/a

+#### Sampling

+Regular

+#### Constraints

+The parameter shall be a rational number whose numerator
+    is in the range [0..2,147,483,647] and denominator in the range (0..4,294,967,295].

 ### `sampleTimestamp`